aws/aws-fpga/FAQs.md

 Use [delete-fpga-image](./hdk/docs/delete_fpga_image.md) carefully.
 Once all AFIs of the same global AFI ID are deleted, the AFIs cannot be recovered from deletion.
 Review [IAM policy best practices](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) to restrict access to this API.

-**Q: Can I share an AFI with other AWS accounts?**

-Yes, sharing allows accounts other than the owner account to load and use an AFI.
-Use [modify-fpga-image-attribute](./hdk/docs/fpga_image_attributes.md) API to update `loadPermission` attribute to grant/remove AFI load permission.
-AWS AFIs support two load permission types:
-* `UserId`: share AFI with specific AWS accounts using account IDs.
-* `UserGroups`: only supports `all` group to make an AFI public or private.

-Use [reset-fpga-image-attribute](./hdk/docs/fpga_image_attributes.md) API to revoke all load permissions.

-**Q: Can I delete an AFI?**

-Yes, use [delete-fpga-image](./hdk/docs/delete_fpga_image.md) to delete an AFI in a specific region.
-Deleting an AFI in one region does not affect AFIs in other regions.

-Use [delete-fpga-image](./hdk/docs/delete_fpga_image.md) carefully.
-Once all AFIs of the same global AFI ID are deleted, the AFIs cannot be recovered from deletion.
-Review [IAM policy best practices](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) to resrict access to this API.

 **Q: How do I increase my AFI limit?**

 AFI limit increases may be requested by opening up a Support Case from your [EC2 Support Console](https://console.aws.amazon.com/support/cases#/create)